whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-4A.md

 ### Condition

-{{ "On a ship underway, or a full mission ship simulator, or in a navigation laboratory, using a GPS receiver which meets IMO performance standards." | markdownify }}
+On a ship underway, or a full mission ship simulator, or in a navigation laboratory, using a GPS receiver which meets IMO performance standards.

 ### Performance requirement